-This post contains Amazon affiliate links.
-If you purchase a product via my link, it doesn’t cost you anything and I earn a tiny commission, which helps defray the costs of Letty’s Kitchen blog.
-Thank you for supporting me.
+This post contains affiliate links.
+When you purchase products via my links, it doesn’t cost you anything and I earn a tiny commission, which helps me continue to provide free content here on Letty’s Kitchen.
+Thank you!!

 This colorful mosaic of veggies and tempeh protein is easy to pull together.
 It doesn’t take long to cook because all the ingredients are diced in small pieces.
 Not only can this hash be brunch—you can serve it for dinner.

 - 1 potato, peeled and diced into ½ inch cubes (2 cups)

 - 2 carrots, diced (¾ cup)

 - About ½ bunch kale, stems removed, leaves chopped into 1-inch pieces (2 cups, tightly packed)